moode-player/docs/development_with_gulp.md

 By: @bitlab (c) 2021
 Updated: 2022-03-10

-This developer guide explains how to use the `Gulp toolkit` to automate building the moOde front-end.
+This document explains how to use the `Gulp toolkit` to automate building the moOde front-end.

 ### Table of Contents <!-- omit in toc -->